idafchev/idafchev.github.io/_posts/2023-06-30-Vulnerable_Driver_Part1.md

 This vulnerability turned out to be quite trivial and easy to exploit.
 Other driver vulnerabilities are similar in that they allow low privileged user to read/write to system memory.
 They can be as easy as this one, or a bit more involved to exploit - like giving access to *wrmsr*{: style="color: LightGreen"}, *rdmsr*{: style="color: LightGreen"} instructions, or to *MmMapIoSpace*{: style="color: LightGreen"} function.

+While writing these posts and researching the different driver vulnerabilities, I read somewhere that it's common to find vulnerabilities in drivers that interact with hardware - measuring cpu temperature, overclocking, etc. I decided to try and find one on my own and what do you know - I found my first ever vulnerability.
+The third driver I checked had several vulnerabilities which were easy to spot even for someone new to this as me.
+I notified the vendor and I'm currently waiting for them to check it.
+I recommend checking the articles in the references, as they explore other drivers and vulnerabilities.

 # <a name="6_references"></a> 6.
 References
 1. [https://github.com/itm4n/PPLcontrol](https://github.com/itm4n/PPLcontrol)
 2. [https://github.com/RedCursorSecurityConsulting/PPLKiller](https://github.com/RedCursorSecurityConsulting/PPLKiller)